 Diagnosis – I guess the best answer is that we will never really know what caused all of this.
 Pneumonia probably started me on my downward spiral, but then it was just one event after another that triggered my body’s near demise.
 Ultimately, it was the fixing of the heart that turned the trick, but up until then it was what we ultimately called “The Perfect Storm” that left me in such bad shape.
 I have been asked if it bothers me that there is not a definitive reason I got so sick.
 I tell them, “Not at all.
 I lived, and that’s all that matters to me.”
 My arthritis doctor would not let me go back on Enbrel (as much I pleaded with her, since it had worked so well for me), but I am on a new drug that works almost as good, but has somewhat lesser risks (but they all have risks…arthritis patients are very aware of that fact…or should be).

 Body – I gained 22 pounds in the first three months out of the hospital.
 Instead of The Jenny Craig Diet, I sustained myself on The Cheese Enchilada Diet.
 I should have stopped there.
-Now, five years later…I need to lose weight again (although not like I did in 2010), and I have Jenny Craig back on Speed Dial.
+Now, eight years later…I need to lose weight again (although not like I did in 2010), and I have Jenny Craig back on Speed Dial.
 Physical therapy was brutal, yet necessary if I hoped to get back to my “1,000 stairs a day” vacation routine.
 It took three months for me to shoot a basketball, and that was from only one-foot (and I have the photo to prove it…yes, I made it).

 I slept a lot the first couple of months…

 On this one, I must say I didn’t particularly enjoy the journey, but attitude is still everything.
 Even during my darkest moments, those times when I thought I might not make it back home, I would suck it up and tell myself over and over again, “You are not going to die.
 You are not going to die.”